-The Department of Virology is designated as a WHO Collaborating Center for Reference and Research on Tropical Viral Diseases' since 1993 and re-designated in 2003.
-The Department has been collaborating with WHO in training for WHO fellows from many developing countries and deployment of experts as WHO short-term consultants.
+The Department of Virology is designated as a WHO Collaborating Center for Reference and Research on Tropical Viral Diseases since 1993 and has been re-designated until the present.
+The Department has been collaborating with WHO in training WHO fellows from many developing countries and has deployed experts as WHO shortterm consultants.
 In addition, Dr. Kouichi Morita was dispatched to WHO/WPRO as Regional Adviser on Communicable Diseases from 16 May 1995 to 15 May 1998.
-Dr. Futoshi Hasebe was also dispatched for long term to collaborate in the global emerging infectious disease control program from March 2004 to March 2006.
+Dr. Futoshi Hasebe was also dispatched to WHO for a long term to collaborate in the global emerging infectious disease control program from March 2004 to March 2006.
 The Department initiated and held the First GOARN/WHO National Training Course in Nagasaki from 25 to 29 February 2008 in collaboration with WHO/WPRO.

-Professor Professor (Project) Associate Professor Assistant Professor Assistant Professor Assistant Professor Assistant Professor Visiting Professor Visiting Researcher Visiting Researcher Visiting Researcher Research Fellow Research Fellow Research Fellow Assistant Assistant Graduate Student Graduate Student Graduate Student Graduate Student Graduate Student Graduate Student Graduate Student
+Professor Professor (Project) Associate Professor Associate Professor Assistant Professor Assistant Professor Assistant Professor Visiting Professor Visiting Professor Visiting Researcher Visiting Researcher Visiting Researcher Research Fellow Research Fellow Research Fellow Assistant Graduate Student Graduate Student Graduate Student Graduate Student Graduate Student Graduate Student Graduate Student

-Kouichi Morita Futoshi Hasebe Meng Ling Moi Shingo Inoue Fuxun Yu Takeshi Nabeshima Daisuke Hayasaka Visiting Research Fellow Buerano Corazon Cerilla Masanobu Ago Toru Kubo Yuki Takamatsu Leo Uchida Mya Myat Nawe Tun Muhareva Raekiansyah Mitsuru Toda Kazumi Jodai Takako Nishi Akira Yoshikawa Ulanday Gianne Eduard Limbo Adungo Ferdinard Aung Kyaw Kyaw Satoshi Shimada Phu Ly Minh Huong Bui Thu Thuy
+Kouichi Morita Futoshi Hasebe Moi Meng Ling Daisuke Havasaka Shingo Inoue Fuxun Yu Takeshi Nabeshima Buerano Corazon Cerilla Masanobu Ago Toru Kubo Yuki Takamatsu Reo Uchida Mya Myat Ngwe Tun Muhareva Raekiansyah Mitsuru Toda Kazumi Jodai Ulanday Gianne Eduard Limbo Adungo Ferdinard Aung Kyaw Kyaw Satoshi Shimada Phu Ly Minh Huong Bui Thu Thuy Mark Anthony D. Luz